spiral/docs/framework/memory.md

-# Framework - Shared Memory
+# Framework - Static Memory
 Framework (component spiral/boot) provides convenient interface to store some computation data shared between processes.

 > Current implementation of shared memory stores data in physical files with the help of OpCache.
 Future implementation will